 Deep Space Navigation

 In deep space, navigation is performed using radio transponders in conjunction with the Deep Space Network (DSN).
-At the time of writing the only small spacecraft suitable deep space transponder to have flown previously is the JPL designed and General Dynamics manufactured Small Deep Space Transponder (SDST).
-However, JPL has designed a deep space transponder suitable for use in a cubesat, IRIS.
-Table 5.11 details these two radios, and the SDST is illustrated in Figure 5.10.
-IRIS is derived from the Low Mass Radio Science Transponder (LMRST) and is scheduled to fly on INSPIRE .
+As of 2018, the only deep space transponder with flight heritage that is suitable for small spacecraft is the JPL-designed and General Dynamics-manufactured Small Deep Space Transponder (SDST).
+JPL has also designed IRIS V2, which is a deep space transponder that is more suitable for the CubeSat form factor.
+Table 5.11 details these two radios, and the SDST is illustrated in Figure 5.8.
+IRIS V2, derived from the Low Mass Radio Science Transponder (LMRST), is currently flying on the MarCO CubeSats and is scheduled to fly on INSPIRE 13.

 On the Horizon